Basketball Terms- TerminologyBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

 In a "1-3-1 set", you would bring one of the low posts up to the high-post area.
 In a "1-4 set", you bring both post players up to the elbows ("stack offense"), or you can drop both wings down to the corners ("low stack").
 You could use a "4-out, 1-in offense" with four perimeter players and one post player.
 The "open post offense" (5-out) is yet another.

-"Pick and roll" -- a play where an offensive player sets a "screen" ("pick") on a team-mate's defender, thereby freeing up the team-mate, after which the screener moves, or "rolls" off the screen to the hoop, or an open area for the return pass (see Setting Screens).
+"Pick and roll" - a play where an offensive player sets a "screen" ("pick") on a team-mate's defender, thereby freeing up the team-mate, after which the screener moves, or "rolls" off the screen to the hoop ("pick and roll"), or an open perimeter area for the return pass ("pick and pop").
+See Setting and Using Screens.

 There a terms referring to types of offensive cuts made by players, usually moving without the ball.
 Rather than re-defining them here, please read the page on "Cutting and Faking".